kubernetes-sigs/gateway-api-inference-extension/site-src/index.md

 The following specific terms to this project:

-- **Inference Gateway**: A proxy/load-balancer which has been coupled with an `Endpoint Picker`.
+- **Inference Gateway**: A proxy/load-balancer that has been coupled with the EndPointer Picker extension.
 It provides optimized routing and load balancing for serving Kubernetes self-hosted generative Artificial Intelligence (AI) workloads.
 It simplifies the deployment, management, and observability of AI inference workloads.